Quentin Tarantino's unrealized projects: Once Upon a Time in Hollywood extended cut

-Reservoir Dogs remake
+Reservoir Dogs remake, stage adaptation, or novel

 In June 2021, Tarantino stated that he had considered a remake of his 1992 directorial debut Reservoir Dogs, as his tenth and final film, though he quickly iterated that he "won't do it".
 His idea would have featured the main cast being portrayed by black actors.
-Tarantino indicated that he would instead prefer to make a Reservoir Dogs stage adaption.
+Tarantino indicated that he would instead prefer to make a Reservoir Dogs stage adaptation.

-Reservoir Dogs stage adaptation

-In June 2021, Tarantino said that he wanted to make a stage adaptation of his 1992 film Reservoir Dogs.

-Reservoir Dogs novelization

-In June 2021, Tarantino stated, "I could see myself writing a novelization of Reservoir Dogs".
+Tarantino also stated, "I could see myself writing a novelization of Reservoir Dogs".
 Later revealing that he had already written two chapters of it, before deciding to switch his attention to writing a Once Upon a Time in Hollywood novelization instead.

 Once Upon a Time in Hollywood stage adaptation

 In June 2021, Tarantino stated that he had written a stage adaptation of Once Upon a Time in Hollywood, with it featuring material not featured in the original film or the 2021 novelization.
 Such material includes Rick Dalton's time in Italy, and him and the character Marvin having dinner with Sergio Corbucci and his wife at their favorite Japanese restaurant in Rome.
 In July 2021, Tarantino believed that it would be his next dramatic work, once he finishes Cinema Speculation.
 He hopes also that it would debut in the West End theatres of London.